 1. Dry Farm Wines Gift Box

 Dry Farm Wines offers curated collections of 6 or 12 bottles delivered directly to your recipients door.
-My husband and I give each other an annual membership as a gift, but you can also buy individual boxes here.
+Last year my husband and I gave each other an annual membership as a gift, but you can also buy individual boxes here.

 As I mentioned in this post on the benefits of wine, it’s hands down the healthiest collection of wines I’ve ever found.
 Every wine they make is grown with organic practices and doesn’t contain Mega Purple food coloring or sawdust, which are just some of the 70+ approved additives used in conventional wine.
 Each bottle is virtually sugar-free, containing less than 1g/L of total sugars (including fructose and glucose).